Berkeley-CS61B/website-sp24/homeworks/hw0/hw0b/index.md

 - Java has the `Set` interface.
 There are two main implementations:
-  [`TreeSet`][], and [`HashSet`][]. `TreeSet` keeps its elements in "sorted" order, and is "fast."
-In contrast, `HashSet` does not have a defined "order", but is (usually) **really** "fast."
+  [`TreeSet`][], and [`HashSet`][]. `TreeSet` keeps its elements in "sorted" order, and is fast.
+In contrast, `HashSet` does not have a defined "order", but is (usually) really fast.
+    - We will formalize these notions of "fast" later on in the course when we learn about asymptotic analysis.
 - A `Set` canot contain duplicate items.
-If we try to add a duplicate item, it simply does nothing.
+If we try to add an item already in the set, nothing happens.

 [`TreeSet`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/TreeSet.html
 [`HashSet`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/HashSet.html